Exact minimax estimation of the predictive density in sparse Gaussian models: Proof overview and interpretation

 Many aspects of the multivariate theorem may be understood, and in part proved, through a discussion of the univariate prediction problem of Theorem~\ref{th:univ-mmx-result}.
 An obvious connection between the univariate and multivariate approaches runs as follows: suppose that a multivariate predictive estimator is built as a product of univariate components

-Suppose also that to a vector $\theta = (\theta_i)$ we associate a univariate (discrete) distribution $\pi_n^e = n^{-1} \sum_{i=1}^n \delta_{\theta_i}$.
-Since the true multivariate future density $p(Y| \theta, r)$ is also a product of univariate components, it is then readily seen that the multivariate and univariate Bayes K-L risks are related by
+Suppose also that to a vector $\theta= (\theta_i)$ we associate a univariate (discrete) distribution $\pi_n^e = n^{-1} \sum_{i=1}^n \delta_{\theta_i}$.
+Since the true multivariate future density $p(Y| \theta, r)$ is also a product of univariate components, it is then readily seen that the multivariate and univariate Bayes K--L risks are related by